-AP Physics
+Physics Placement

-Credit will be granted to students who achieve a score of 5 on the appropriate Advanced Placement (AP) exam.
-Students may also receive credit based on their performance on the GCE A-level, International Baccalaureate or other centrally administered examinations.
+Credit will be granted to students who achieve a score of 5 on the appropriate advanced placement exam.
+Students may also receive credit based on their performance on the A-Level, International Baccalaureate or other centrally administered examinations.

-A student who takes introductory level mechanics (PHYS 008, 101, 140, 150 or 170) or electricity and magnetism (PHYS 009, 102, 141, 151 or 171) at Penn will lose the physics AP credit that corresponds to that course.
-For example, if a student with AP credit for both mechanics and electricity and magnetism were to take PHYS 150, the AP credit for mechanics would be removed from the transcript.
+A student who takes introductory level mechanics (PHYS 008, 101, 140, 150 or 170) or electricity and magnetism (PHYS 009, 102, 141, 151 or 171) at Penn will lose the physics advanced placement credit that corresponds to that course.
+For example, if a student with A.P. credit for both mechanics and electricity and magnetism were to take PHYS 150, the A.P. credit for mechanics would be removed from the transcript.